TimMouskhelichvili/TimMouskhelichvili/README.md

-Senior software engineer with 7+ years of experience designing and developing innovative web applications and SaaS platforms using modern web technologies.
-I am a hands-on engineer who brings customer-focused software solutions from initial concept to deployment with a focus on user experience, performance, scalability, and accessibility.

-## WHO AM I?
 I am [Tim Mouskhelichvili](https://timmousk.com), a Developer & Consultant from Montreal, Canada 🇨🇦

 I specialize in React, Node.js & TypeScript application development.